backstage/backstage/plugins/api-docs-backend/README.md

 Congrats!
 You can now search the API specs registered in Backstage with the core search plugin.

-If you would like to add a catagory to the main search page's (/search) Result Type Facet you may add a type with `value` set to `api-definition` to the
+If you would like to add a category to the main search page's (/search) Result Type Facet you may add a type with `value` set to `api-definition` to the
 `<SearchType.Accordion>` components `types` prop:

 ```tsx